fabric8io/fabric8/docs/profiles.md

 and also defines the OSGi framework that is going to be used.

-Each profile can have none, one or more parents, and this allows allows you to have profile hierarchies and a container can be assigned one or more profiles.
+Each profile can have none, one or more parents, and this allows you to have profile hierarchies and a container can be assigned to one or more profiles.
-Profiles are also version, which allows you to keep different versions of each profile and then upgrade or rollback containers by changing the version of the profiles they use.
+Profiles are also versioned, which allows you to keep different versions of each profile and then upgrade or rollback containers by changing the version of the profiles they use.

 ### Profile hierarchies
 It is quite often that multiple profiles share similar bits of configuration.
-Its quite common different application to use common frameworks libraries etc. Defining everything from group up for each profile can be a real pain and is not that easy to maintain.
+Its quite common for different applications to use common frameworks libraries etc. Defining everything from group up for each profile can be a real pain and is not that easy to maintain.
 To avoid having duplicate configuration across profiles and reduce the required maintenance, Fabric uses a hierarchical model for profiles, which allows you to build a generic profile which contains common configuration and then inherit the common bits.

 The section below describes the profiles that are shipped with Fabric out of the box and are a good example of how profile hierarchies work.